Last editedMar 20222 min read

 It’s also important to remember that there are a couple of exemptions to Strong Customer Authentication solutions.
 Certain types of transactions, including merchant-initiated transactions, low-risk payments, phone sales, and subscriptions for a fixed amount, are exempt from SCA.
 However, you shouldn’t rely on exemptions, because the rules around exemptions will depend on the specific guidelines implemented by your customers’ bank.
 Instead, design your payment flows so that you can authenticate a customer, when necessary.

-How do Strong Customer Authentication solutions affect recurring payments?
+How do Strong Customer Authentication solutions affect payments?

 When is the Strong Customer Authentication deadline?

 If you haven’t managed to implement Strong Customer Authentication just yet, don’t worry too much.
-The Strong Customer Authentication deadline has been extended to 14 September 2021 (from 14 March 2021).
+The Strong Customer Authentication deadline has been extended again to 14 March 2022 (from 14 September 2021).
 However, you should act fast to ensure that your business is SCA-ready by the time the Strong Customer Authentication deadline has passed, and new rules need to be implemented.

 We can help